shaikh-mohd-samir/LOGIN-SYSTEM/README.md

 🔹 Technologies Used:

-HTML5 – structure of the web pages
+HTML – structure of the web pages

-Bootstrap 5 – for responsive and modern UI design
+Bootstrap  – for responsive and modern UI design

 PHP – server-side scripting and logic